manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 I did my undergrad in Computer Science.
 I was a developer for more than a year.
 Then the day I realised I was ready to move to Product and I left coding.

 I was one of the top 50 most followed Indians on Quora once.
 This was long back before Quora was mainstream.
 I used to get 1000s of upvotes on whatever shit I wrote.
 Then one day I woke up and realised giving life advice to 15 year olds is not something I want to spend the rest of my life on.
 And I left.
 Deleted all my answers.
 Never looked back.
 I recently deleted my Quora account.
 Did the same with Facebook.
-I never had Instagram or Snapchat accounts.
-So except Twitter and Reddit, I don't have any social feeds to waste my time on.
+I have never had Instagram or Snapchat accounts.
+So except Twitter and Reddit, I don't have any social media to waste my time on.

 Used to be a travel blogger once.
 Not anymore.
 Seriously considered doing standup comedy a couple of years back.
 Planned for it by testing my material on facebook.
 Left because I realised being judged by 50-100 people during an open mic event is not something which would make me happy.